PAIReD jet: A multi-pronged resonance tagging strategy across all Lorentz boosts: The PAIReD jet strategy

 \section{The PAIReD jet strategy}

-A PAIReD jet is defined by the union of all the reconstructed particles that lie within a radius of $\Delta R=R_{0}$ around the centers of two clustered small-radius jets present in the event, where $R_{0}$ is the distance parameter used to cluster the small-radius jets.
+A PAIReD jet is defined by the union of all the reconstructed particles that lie within a radius of $\Delta R=R_{0}$ around the centers of two clustered small-radius jets present in the event, where $R_{0}$ is the distance parameter used to cluster the small-radius jets and $\Delta R=\sqrt{\Delta\eta^{2}+\Delta\phi^{2}}$ is the angular distance calculated in pseudorapidity--azimuth ($\eta$--$\phi$) coordinates, with $\phi$ being in radians.
 Thus, for an event with $n$ ($n\ge2$) clustered AK4 jets\footnote{For the sake of simplicity, we use ``AK4 jets'' and ``small-radius jets'' interchangeably henceforth.
 The PAIReD jet strategy can nevertheless be extended to jets clustered with any clustering algorithm, with distance parameters suitable for single-pronged decays. }, one can define $\binom{n}{2}$ PAIReD jets in the event, where $\binom{n}{2}$ denotes the number of ways one can choose 2 objects from a set of $n$ objects.

-This can be implemented by calculating distances ($\Delta R_{j_{1}}$, $\Delta R_{j_{2}}$) of each reconstructed particle in the event from the center of the two small-radius jets; the particles satisfying $\min(\Delta R_{j_{1}},\Delta R_{j_{2}})<R_{0}$ constitute the list of constituents of the PAIReD jet.
+This is practically implemented by calculating distances ($\Delta R_{j_{1}}$, $\Delta R_{j_{2}}$) of each reconstructed particle in the event from the centers of the two small-radius jets, $j_{1}$ and $j_{2}$; the particles satisfying $\min(\Delta R_{j_{1}},\Delta R_{j_{2}})<R_{0}$ constitute the list of constituents of the PAIReD jet.
 As some tagging algorithms may require ordered sets of particles, a reordering of the list of constituents, e.g. in descending order of particle $p_{\text{T}}$, may be necessary.
+It can be noted that this is distinct from simply concatenating the lists of constituents clustered within the two AK4 jets.
+As shown in Table \ref{tab:Mean-percentage} and discussed in the following paragraphs, this definition allows the PAIReD jet to reconstruct a larger fraction of the particles arising from the Higgs boson decay.
+On the other hand, the advantages that commonly used sequential clustering algorithms provide, such as infrared and collinear (IRC) safety \citep{Banfi:2004yd}, are not realized in this approach.
+A more detailed discussion about the effect of using sequential clustering algorithms has been presented in Appendix \ref{sec:Effects-of-(not)}.
+An alternative variant of the PAIReD approach, called the PAIReDClustered approach, that uses only the particles clustered in the two constituent AK4 jets, is discussed in Appendix \ref{subsec:PAIReD-jets-with}.
+The PAIReDClustered approach achieves a marginally lower performance than the baseline PAIReD approach.